Algorithms for Distance Problems in Continuous Graphs: Introduction

+Distances in continuous graphs, especially the diameter, have received a lot of interest recently, mainly in the context of augmentation problems~\cite{ChenGar82,CaceresGHMPR18,DBLP:conf/swat/CarufelMS16,CGSS-17,GarijoMRS19,bae2019shortcuts,MeanDist23, GY23, GW22}.
+See also~\cite{BKM24} for results on the mean distance in the context of geometric analysis.
+Another well-known related problem about distances in graphs, also with a continuous aspect, is the computation of the absolute center of a graph, originally proposed by Hakimi~\cite{hakimi1964optimum}.

-The diameter and the mean distance of a continuous graph with $m$ edges can be computed in roughly $O(m^2)$ time~\cite{CaceresGHMPR18,ChenGar82,MeanDist23}\footnote{The algorithm to compute the diameter in~\cite{CaceresGHMPR18} is for plane geometric graphs, but it also applies here.}.
-For the diameter, this follows from the fact that, in a continuous graph, any pair of points attaining the diameter, called \emph{diametral pair}, consists of either: (i) two vertices, (ii) two points on distinct non-pendant edges,\footnote{An edge $uv\in E(G)$ is {\em pendant} if either $u$ or $v$ is a {\em pendant} vertex (i.e., has degree 1).} or (iii) a pendant vertex and a point on a non-pendant edge~\cite[Lemma 6]{CaceresGHMPR18} (see \cref{fig:cases}).
+The diameter and the mean distance of a continuous graph $\GG$ with $n$ vertices and $m$ edges can be computed in $O(m^2+A(n,m))$ time~\cite{CaceresGHMPR18,ChenGar82,MeanDist23}\footnote{The algorithm in~\cite{CaceresGHMPR18} to compute the diameter is for plane geometric graphs, but it can be used also for arbitrary continuous graphs.}, where $A(n,m)$ is the time\footnote{The currently best algorithm to compute all-pairs shortest paths for a graph with real weights has running time $A(n,m)=O(nm \log \alpha(m, n))$~\cite{pr-sparwug-05}, where $\alpha(m,n)$ is the extremely slowly growing inverse of the Ackermann function.
+For some special graph classes faster algorithms are known, such as planar graphs with non-negative edge weights (where $A(m,n)=O(n^2)$~\cite{HENZINGER1997}), or graphs with integer non-negative edge weights (for which $A(n,m)=O(nm)$~\cite{T-99}).} required to compute all vertex-to-vertex distances in $\GG$.
+For the diameter, this follows from the fact that, in a continuous graph, there always exists a \emph{diametral pair} (that is, a pair of points whose distance equals the diameter) that consists of either: (i) two vertices, (ii) two points on distinct non-pendant edges,\footnote{An edge $uv\in E(G)$ is {\em pendant} if either $u$ or $v$ is a {\em pendant} vertex (i.e., has degree 1).} or (iii) a pendant vertex and a point on a non-pendant edge~\cite[Lemma 6]{CaceresGHMPR18} (see \cref{fig:cases}).
 Regarding the mean distance, one can show that it is given by a weighted sum of the mean distances of all ordered pairs of edges, which can be obtained in constant time, once the distance matrix of the vertices of the graph has been computed~\cite{MeanDist23}.

 However, for sparse graphs, one hits again a quadratic running time barrier.
 Algorithms for diameter in discrete graphs do not carry over to continuous graphs, except in few situations (e.g., if there are only $O(1)$ different edge weights, then $O(1)$ Steiner points can be added to each edge, so that the diameter coincides with that of the continuous graph), and the same conditional lower bound of the discrete setting holds for the continuous case (one can reduce the continuous case to the discrete case by simply adding enough long paths to the graph.)